 Best Time to Visit Downtown Disney

 One of our best tips for visiting Downtown Disney is to time your visit right.
 Ultimately, the best time to visit Downtown Disney is during the week.
 Tuesday, Wednesday and Thursday are the least crowded of all, especially in the morning and afternoon.
-Holidays, weekends, and Fridays around lunch or dinner hit capacity throughout the day and even shortly after parking opens.
-People line up early to park on weekend mornings.
-Once the lot reaches capacity, it’s closed to new cars coming in, except for people with dining reservations.
+Holidays, weekends, and Fridays around dinner can get more crowded.

 Where to Find Parking at Downtown Disney